Zippos Mr Good Bar

-Zippos Mr Good Bar (1984–2016) is a registered American Quarter Horse with the American Quarter Horse Association (AQHA).
+Zippos Mr Good Bar (1984–2016) was a registered American Quarter Horse with the American Quarter Horse Association (AQHA).
 He is an American Quarter Horse Hall of Fame inductee for 2019.
-He is known for his show career and as a top sire.
+He was known for his show career and as a top sire.
 He was 32 years of age in 2016 when he died.

 Life

-Zippos Mr Good Bar is a 1984 Roan son of Zippo Pine Bar out of Tamara Wess, a daughter of Blondy's Dude.
+Zippos Mr Good Bar was a 1984 Roan son of Zippo Pine Bar out of Tamara Wess, a daughter of Blondy's Dude.
 Breeder Norman Reynolds of Lexington, Nebraska, was responsible for pairing his stallion, Zippo Pine Bar, to Tamara Wess.
 He was at the Saul Family Farm in Arkansas where he was given the barn name "Roan Boy".
 The color roan was not desired when he competed in Western Pleasure, but through competition and winning, he and his progeny changed that.

 Show career

 The stallion earned close to $39,000 in the show ring.
 It was during his show career that the stallion caught the eye of the Narmonts of Auburn, Illinois.
 First they leased him, then became partners on him, and finally bought him in 1998.